Live Stream API on Google Cloud transcodes live video streams for adaptive streaming with low latency.

 - Multi-format output

-- Pricing varies by resolution
+- Pricing varies by region and resolution

-- Regional availability
+- Check regional availability

 Typical Use Cases